cosmo-ray/yirl/modules/dialogue/README.md

 ## create you own callback

 When creating a dialogue callback, the callback will have the widget/box as first argument, and the current answer as second.

+## some stuff:

+you can use `rand-texts`, instead of text, this need to have a list of text, which are randmly choose. you can use `switch-texts` instead of text, to choose a text depending of the first element of the arrays